-I came across the term ‘gaslighting’ the other day, and I immediately grasped its practical application to everyday life.
-(Very similar reaction, in fact, to hearing the word ‘mansplaining‘ for the first time recently!)
+I came across the term ‘gaslighting‘ the other day, and I immediately grasped its practical application to everyday life.
+(Very similar reaction, in fact, to first hearing the word ‘mansplaining‘!)
 But I digress.
 The concept of gaslighting may ring bells for any woman who has been misdiagnosed in mid-heart attack, patted on the head and sent home from the E.R. in abject embarrassment.

-I learned about gaslighting from Yashar Ali, a Los Angeles-based columnist whose writing is showcased on The Current Conscience.
+I learned about gaslighting from Yashar Ali, a Los Angeles-based columnist and author of the book A Message To Women From A Man: You Are Not Crazy.
 Here’s an excerpt:

 “This mental health term comes from the 1944 MGM film, Gaslight, starring Ingrid Bergman.
 Bergman’s husband in the film, played by Charles Boyer, wants to get his hands on her jewelry.
 He realizes he can accomplish this by having her certified as insane and committed to a mental institution.
 To pull off this task, he intentionally sets the gaslights in their home to flicker on and off, and every time Bergman’s character reacts to it, he tells her she’s just seeing things.”